Trump Twitter Chicago Incident Update: Is Martial Law On The Horizon?

 According to the Chicago Sun Times, White House Press Secretary Sean Spicer explained though that the president’s tweet was just an expression of his frustration over the high crime rate in the city and that he’s planning on meeting with Mayor Emanuel to discuss how they will solve Chicago’s alarming crime rate.

-But despite Spicer’s reassurance some people are still worried that the Trump Twitter Chicago incident could be an indication on how far the new commander-in-chief will go to in order to resolve the gun-related crimes in the Windy City.
+But despite Spicer’s reassurance, some people are still worried that the Trump Twitter Chicago incident could be an indication on how far the new commander-in-chief will go to in order to resolve the gun-related crimes in the Windy City.